pattersongp/1004-f18/README.md

-# 1004-Summer
+# 1004-f18

 Resources for running COMS W1004 @ Columbia

 ## Environment Setup
-I would recommend using a virtualenv, but here are the installation intructions:
+I would recommend using a virtualenv.
+Here are the installation intructions:

 Most of these grading scripts are written in Python 3.